tavignesh/uptime-scraper/README.md

-As hetrixtool uptime monitor doesnt provvide the api access i have made a web scraper using python to scrap the data from my dashboard.
+As hetrixtool uptime monitor doesnt provvide the api access i have made a web scraper using python to scrap the data from my dashboard or any other link and push it into a discord channel or send notifiers.
 Images below
 ![image](https://github.com/user-attachments/assets/0cc56307-cc8b-41fb-8bd8-76220a7b7cfe)
 ![image](https://github.com/user-attachments/assets/9cd5b541-758a-427b-bcb2-7b03bc79e688)